yamasuto/BookTechyo.github.io/docs/maui/en-US/windows/maui.md

 Metadata Source: National Diet Library Catalog [Creative Commons Attribution 4.0 International Public License](https://creativecommons.org/licenses/by/4.0/legalcode.en).

 Unfortunately, I was *unable* to obtain the cover images.
 I contacted the image provider but could not confirm use rights.

+### 1-3.
+Privacy Policy

+- This app does **not collect or store any personally identifiable information** such as your name, address, email address, or phone number.
+- Microsoft Store does collect some personal data, Please see [Microsoft Privacy Statement](https://www.microsoft.com/en-us/privacy/privacystatement).

 ## 2. How to Use